UnitVectorY-Labs/gcp-iam-catalog/README.md

 This application is written in Go for both the data collection and site generation processes.
 The workflow consists of the following steps:

 1. **Data Collection:**
-    - A GitHub Action [gcp-iam-catalog-crawl.yml](https://github.com/UnitVectorY-Labs/gcp-iam-catalog/blob/main/.github/workflows/gcp-iam-catalog-crawl.yml) runs weekly to crawl the GCP IAM API.
+    - A GitHub Action [gcp-iam-catalog-crawl.yml](https://github.com/UnitVectorY-Labs/gcp-iam-catalog/blob/main/.github/workflows/gcp-iam-catalog-crawl.yml) runs daily to crawl the GCP IAM API.
     - It fetches all IAM roles and their permissions, saving the data as JSON files in the repository under the [iam](https://github.com/UnitVectorY-Labs/gcp-iam-catalog/tree/main/iam) folder.
 2. **Site Generation:**
     - Another GitHub Action [gcp-iam-catalog-generate.yaml](https://github.com/UnitVectorY-Labs/gcp-iam-catalog/blob/main/.github/workflows/gcp-iam-catalog-generate.yaml) triggers upon updates to the `main` branch.